nf-core/website/sites/docs/src/content/docs/tutorials/external_usage/nf-core_configs_outside_nf-core.md

    :::note{collapse title="Note on older nf-core template/Nextflow versions"}

-   If you wish to use pipelines generated with the pre-`v3.0.0` nf-core template, and/or when running with Nextflow versions earlier than 24.04.0 you may need to use an older syntax for setting resources.
-The following prevents the resources from exceeding a maximum limit.
+   When running pipelines generated with the nf-core template pre-version v3.0.0 or with Nextflow pre-version 24.04.0 you may need to use an older syntax for setting resources.
+The following closures prevent resources from exceeding a maximum limit.

    Set in `conf/base.config` default values.